Trip info

 Additionally, the Makalu Base Camp Trek takes trekkers above the elevation of 5,100m, requiring proper preparation and mental preparedness.
 Thus, the trek suits those who are physically and mentally ready for the challenges and altitude-related risks.
 Moreover, the trek is ideal for those seeking off-beaten paths on less crowded trails that are unspoiled by modern technologies and offer an isolated experience.

-Major attractions of Makalu BC trek
+Major attractions of Makalu base Camp Trek

-The entire trek to Makalu Base Camp takes place within the Makalu Base Camp area, home to a diverse range of flora and fauna, including lush forests, alpine meadows, and glaciers.
+Makalu Barun National Park – The entire trek to Makalu Base Camp takes place within the Makalu Base Camp area, home to a diverse range of flora and fauna, including lush forests, alpine meadows, and glaciers.
 Each step of this voyage amazes trekkers with diverse sights and wildlife views.
 A home to over 400 species of birds and more than 75 mammals, including the Red Panda and leopard, the journey offers a rare glimpse of the local fauna.

-The trek to Makalu Base Camp offers jaw-dropping views of the surrounding mountain range at every step.
+Mountain Views – The trek to Makalu Base Camp offers jaw-dropping views of the surrounding mountain range at every step.
 Yet, the view of Makalu (8,485m) is the highlight of the trek, accompanying trekkers at every turn.
 Additionally, the views of Mount Everest and Lhotse are also dazzling and attractive from notable locations like Shipton La and Makalu Base Camp.
 Additionally, the view of Baruntse, Chamlang, and sometimes Kanchenjunga is also visible along the Manaslu Base Camp Trek.

-The majesty of nature, including glaciers and waterfalls, is another significant attraction of the Makalu Base Camp Trek.
+Glacier and Waterfall – The majesty of nature, including glaciers and waterfalls, is another significant attraction of the Makalu Base Camp Trek.
 One notable highlight is the Barun Glacier, situated near the Makalu Base Camp.
 Another attraction is the smaller glacier, known as the Lower Barun Glacier.
 Moreover, trekkers pass through the Barun Valley, renowned as the land of waterfalls, which further enhances the beauty and visual feast of the trek.

-Located between the Everest and Makalu regions, the Arun Valley is another significant attraction of the Makalu Base Camp Trek.
+Arun Valley – Located between the Everest and Makalu regions, the Arun Valley is another significant attraction of the Makalu Base Camp Trek.
 At 435 m deep, it is the deepest valley in the world.
 Likewise, the valley contrasts lowland subtropical forests with high-altitude snow-capped mountains, making it a diverse and appealing trekking route.
 Moreover, the Arun River originates in Tibet and cuts through the valley, creating mesmerizing waterfalls and deep gorges that add to the trek’s attraction.

-Major permits required for Makalu BC trek
+Major permits required for Makalu Base Camp Trek

 A Makalu Barun National Park Conservation Area Permit and a Trekkers’ Information Management System (TIMS) card are two major permits needed for the Makalu Base Camp trek.
 The permits are major because trekkers can’t complete the trek without them and face difficulties along the way.
-Each of the permits is mandatory if you are going for the trek.
-Additionally, travelers can obtain permits from both the Nepal Tourism Board (NTB) offices in Kathmandu and Pokhara.

-Furthermore, the journey to Makalu Base Camp takes place within the conservation area of Makalu National Park, so a Makalu Barun National Park Conservation Area Permit is essential.
 Likewise, TIMS is necessary to ensure trekkers’ safety and keep track throughout the trip.
 Without the permits, trekkers get fined on the spot and face other penalties per the rules and regulations.

 Cost of Makalu Barun National Park Conservation Area Permit: